centralnicgroup-opensource/rtldev-middleware-python-sdk/docs/developmentguide.rst

 -----------------------------

-If you open a Pull Request (PR), we will trigger automated tests and pep8 style check in Travis CI.
+If you open a Pull Request (PR), we will trigger automated tests and pep8 style check in CI process.
 So nothing you have to worry about in your development.
 You can open your PR and prefix its title with WIP "Work In Progress" to access these checks in advance.